prodriguezdefino/vagrant-env-spark-cluster/README.md

 ## Testing Spark with a CSV dataset

-In the hadoop-2.6.0-base image we added to the docker filesystem a set of CSV files that contains the historical information of the MLB player's statistics from 1930's to 2013.
-It is not a big dataset (worth it to use this platform), but indeed it will help as an example for this tutorial.
-Since our Spark image is built based on the Hadoop image the files are available in the filesystem too.
+In the hadoop-2.6.0-base image we added to the Docker container's filesystem a set of CSV files that contains the historical information of the MLB player's statistics from 1930's to 2013.
+It is not a big dataset (that worth for use this platform), but indeed it will help as an example for this tutorial.
+Since our Spark image is built based on the Hadoop image the files are available in the filesystem for free.

 Okay, lets copy the information of Pitcher's statistics to the hdfs local node.
 ```
 root@037c6175146c:/# hdfs dfs -mkdir /tests
 root@037c6175146c:/# hdfs dfs -put /test-data/Pitching.csv /tests/
 ```

 Now we have available the information inside the hadoop ecosystem, so lets fire up the Spark console to start crunching it.
 ```
 spark-shell --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1
 ```